top-comengineer/woo-store-vacation/readme.txt

 5. Category page notice with Success style

 == Changelog ==
+= 1.3.4 =
+* Compatibility with WordPress 5.4.1
+* Compatibility with WooCommerce 4.1.0

 = 1.3.3 =
 * Multiple code standards improvements.
 * Compatibility with WordPress 5.4.0